Robertishimwe/QT-Global-software/README.md

 ## Troubleshooting

-- Port conflict: change the port in `frontend/vite.config.ts` or pass a custom port to Vite (`npm run dev -- --port 3000`).
+- Port conflicts: change the port in `frontend/vite.config.ts` or pass `--port <n>` to Vite.
-- Missing scripts: inspect `frontend/package.json` and `backend/package.json` for available scripts and adjust the commands above accordingly.
+- Missing scripts: inspect `frontend/package.json` and `backend/package.json` for available scripts and adjust commands accordingly.

-## Notes

-- Vite config: see `frontend/vite.config.ts` (host set to `::`, port `8080`).
-- Backend services, proto files, or other infrastructure may require additional setup (databases, gRPC servers, environment variables).
-Check `backend/` for service-specific README or env examples.

-If you'd like, I can add a top-level npm/pnpm workspace or convenience scripts to start both services together.
+- Dev container networking: ensure ports are forwarded from the container to the host if needed.

+---

+If anything is missing or you want me to add convenient top-level scripts (or a devcontainer README), tell me which approach you prefer and I will add it.